Our Story

 Our pups are raised in our home

-I was working at a dog obedience school that had a doggy daycare and this is where I first met a bunch of Labradoodles.
-I was won over by them, so playful, their intelligence, how easy they were to train, their beautiful natures and they were adorable, I could pat them, cuddle them & not end up covered in dog hair, to me they were the ideal dog.
+I was teaching dog obedience at a school that had a doggy daycare (way back before they popular) & this is where I first met a bunch of Labradoodles.
+I was won over by them, their social & playful nature, their intuitive & intelligence, how easy they were to train.
+Along with their beautiful natures and they were just so darn cute!, I couldn't get enough of them & the fact they are non-shedding & non-allergenic was the cherry on top!
+I could pat them, cuddle them & not end up covered in dog hair, no sniffles, itching & no allergic reactions, they were the ideal dog.

 This led me to do my research on this amazing breed, which led me to an ALA Breeder.
 We got talking, we met, then I was taking home our own little bundle of joy, Riley and we were to be her guardian family.
 Through this experience I wanted to get more involved, advocate for this amazing breed and produce a beautiful, genetically sound, non-shedding, family dog which has led us to the breeding path that we are now on.